TNA Impact preview: TNA World Championship match headlines the New Year's Day show - Pro Wrestling Dot Net

 -TNA International Champion Channing “Stacks” Lorenzo and Arianna Grace speak for the first time since they attacked Santino Marella

 Powell’s POV: Bronson won a battle royal to earn the title shot.
 Impact is simulcast Thursdays on AXS TV and TNA+ at 7CT/8ET.
+The show moves to AMC on Thursday, January 15.
 John Moore’s weekly TNA Impact reviews are typically available on Fridays, along with my audio reviews for Dot Net Members (including our Patreon patrons).

 Be the first to comment